 - 2. Employees known to be infected with SARS-CoV-2 who never develop signs or symptoms are excluded from returning to work until 10 days after the date of their first positive RT-PCR test for SARS-CoV-2 RNA. - 1.
-If the employer knows an employee is COVID-19 positive, then the employer must immediately remove that employee from the worksite and keep the employee removed until they meet the return to work criteria in 16VAC25-220-40 C 3. - 2.
-If the employer knows an employee is suspected COVID-19, then the employer must immediately remove that employee from the worksite and either: - a.
+If the employer knows an employee is COVID-19 positive, regardless of vaccination status, then the employer must immediately remove that employee from the worksite and keep the employee removed until they meet the return to work criteria in 16VAC25-220-40 C 3. - 2.
+If the employer knows an employee is suspected COVID-19, regardless of vaccination status, then the employer must immediately remove that employee from the worksite and either: - a.
 Keep the employee removed until they meet the return to work criteria in 16VAC25-220-40 C 3; or - b.
 Keep the employee removed and provide a COVID-19 polymerase chain reaction (PCR) test at no cost to the employee. - (1) If the test results are negative, the employee may return to work immediately. - (2) If the test results are positive, the employer must comply with 16VAC25-220-40 C 1. - (3) If the employee refuses to take the test, the employer must continue to keep the employee removed from the workplace consistent with 16VAC25-220-40 C 1.
 Absent undue hardship, employers must make reasonable accommodations for employees who cannot take the test for religious or disability-related medical reasons. - 3.
 The employer must make decisions regarding an employee's return to work after a COVID-19-related workplace removal in accordance with guidance from a licensed healthcare provider, a VDH public health professional, or CDC's "Isolation Guidance" (hereby incorporated by reference); and CDC's "Return to Work Healthcare Guidance" (hereby incorporated by reference).
+If an employee has a known exposure to someone with COVID-19, the employee must follow any testing or quarantine guidance provided by a VDH public health professional.